How to make soil more acidic – 11 easy ways to amend your soil to keep acid-loving plants happy

 By making your soil more acidic, fruit bushes such as blackcurrants, blueberries and cranberries will thrive too and deliver great tasting crops.

 Soil health really is fundamental to gardening success, and will pay dividends in your garden or yard.
-You can learn more about how to boost your soil nutrients in our expert guide.
+You should also familiarize yourself with essential plant nutrients for growing success.
+If you need to learn how to boost your soil nutrients, you might find our expert guide useful.

 Sarah Wilson